skip to Main Content

 How do We Know if Enough is Being Spent on Maintenance?

-For both condo buyers and condo owners, the first step is reading the condo’s strata documents.
-A well-maintained condo building will disclose issues and will deal with the promptly and transparently.
-Be wary of buildings that never mention repairs or maintenance in the minutes!
+A well-maintained condo building will disclose issues and will deal with the promptly and transparently in the document package.

-Where is the money going?
 Is it being spent on maintenance and repairs?
 If so, what is being done and what are the issues?
 For buyers, have your qualified home inspector read the condo documents and relate what they read to what they see physically in the building in terms of maintenance and repairs to ensure the work is actually being done.

 For condo owners, be rigorous and ask questions!
 After all, this is your money that is being spent on your property paid for with your hard earned money!